skypilot-org/skypilot/docs/source/running-jobs/environment-variables.rst

 SkyPilot environment variables
 ------------------------------------------------------------------

-SkyPilot exports several predefined environment variables for a task's execution, which are useful for frameworks that require information about the cluster or task, such as torch.distributed, OpenMPI, etc. See examples in :ref:`dist-jobs` and :ref:`managed-jobs`.
+SkyPilot exports several predefined environment variables made available during a task's execution.
+These variables contain information about the current cluster or task, which can be useful for distributed frameworks such as torch.distributed, OpenMPI, etc. See examples in :ref:`dist-jobs` and :ref:`managed-jobs`.

 ``setup`` and ``run`` stages have different environment variables available: